 Member in this area.
 Here the mesas are thinner than to the north,

-since they are underlain by a high plateau of the Cerros del Rio
+since they are underlain by the White Rock ridge of the Cerros del

 Throughout the Pajarito Plateau, the Tshirege Member was erupted

 onto a surface of relatively gentle relief, underlain in most

 locations by low hills of the Otowi Member.

 The furthest southeastern extent of the Bandelier Tuff is an outcropping filling an ancient meander of the Rio Grande that cuts into in the Cerros del Rio on the east side of White Rock Canyon.
 This outcropping may be responsible for the name of the canyon.

 paleocanyon on the east side of White Rock Canyon.
 35